Did we miss your question? Email us directly at email@example.com to let us know what you're curious about, and we'll get back to you with answers.

 All applicants must have an undergraduate degree (minimum)

-Applicants must be able to participate in pitch training schedule
+Applicants must be able to participate in pitch training schedule and workshops.

 Some of the benefits of the program that participants can expect include: